Klaus-Dieter Jany

 Moderation: Eberhard Ehlers

-Agriculture, with its intensive cultivation and animal husbandry, is associated with a variety of negative impacts on the climate and biodiversity.
-14% of global greenhouse emissions are attributed to agriculture alone, with the production of animal products accounting for a large proportion of this.
+Agriculture, with its intensive cultivation and animal husbandry, is associated with a variety of negative effects on the climate and biodiversity.
+14% of global greenhouse gas emissions are attributed to agriculture alone, with the production of animal products accounting for a large proportion of this.
 In addition, the extraction of animal proteins is quite inefficient.
-Approximately 6 kg of plant protein are required to produce one kilogram of animal protein, which means that with current meat consumption, approximately 40% of the grain and 70% of the soybean harvest goes into animal feed.
+Around 6 kg of plant protein are needed to produce one kilogram of animal protein, which means that with current meat consumption, around 40% of the grain and 70% of the soybean harvest go into animal feed.

-In order to reduce environmental pollution, to reduce agricultural land consumption and partly for health reasons, the production of alternative meat-like products began early.
-As early as the mid-1980s, “single cell” proteins obtained through fermentation came onto the market, which were then transformed into meat substitutes with the appropriate ingredients.
-Today, development in this field continues, but in the fermentative production (precision fermentation) of special or tailor-made animal proteins using genetically modified microorganisms.
-There are currently two methods used to obtain “meat” from the laboratory:
+In order to reduce environmental pollution, to reduce agricultural land use and partly for health reasons, the production of alternative meat-like products began early on.
+As early as the mid-1980s, fermentatively produced "single cell" proteins came onto the market, which were then converted into meat substitutes with the appropriate ingredients.
+Today, development in this field continues, but in the fermentative production (precision fermentation) of special or customized animal proteins with genetically modified microorganisms.
+Two processes have currently become established for the production of "meat" from the laboratory:

 1. The cultivation of muscle stem cells and the subsequent structuring of the cell layer